inxunxa/UM4RS/README.md

 ```

-for more detail of how to create/configure a connection string visiti [HERE](https://www.connectionstrings.com/sql-server/)
+For more details of how to create/configure a connection string visit [HERE](https://www.connectionstrings.com/sql-server/)

 ## Entity IDs

 All _Entity_ subclasses will have an ID, that represent the KEY column of the Database.
 By Detault the ID is **Autoincrementable** and has a private **set**.
-If you want to asign your own values to the ID, annotate the property in the desired class with:
+If you want to assign your own values to the ID, annotate the property in the desired class with:

 ```
     [DatabaseGenerated(DatabaseGeneratedOption.None)]